The grey skies of Autumn continued to follow me as I rode the rails south from Budapest to Ljubljana.

 And it just so happened my day of sightseeing fell on Halloween though I saw no outward signs of celebration.

 The morning after my arrival, I set out on foot from the Sax Hostel to see as much of the historic center as possible.

-One bridge is expensive enough to build, let alone three immediately adjacent each other.
+One bridge is expensive enough to build, let alone three immediately adjacent to each other.

 A few blocks south of the Triple Bridge, the 12th century Ljubljana Castle sits perched atop a 60-meter hill, offering commanding views of the city and countryside.

-A modern glass funicular on the northeast side of the hill shuttles visitors up and down the hill for a $5 return fare.
-If you prefer the exercise, it’s a ten-minute walk.
+A modern glass funicular on the northeast side of the hill shuttles visitors up and down for a $5 return fare.
+If you prefer the exercise, it's a ten-minute walk.

 Despite the clouds, I saw a faint outline of the Kamnik Alps in the distance.

-Following the same street as the funicular north toward the river led me to Dragon Bridge, the highlight of my day in Ljubljana, and one of the coolest bridges I’ve ever seen.
+Following the same street as the funicular north toward the river led me to Dragon Bridge, the highlight of my day in Ljubljana and one of the most remarkable bridges I've ever seen.